max-d3v/github-runner-node/README.md

    ```yaml
    runs-on: self-hosted
    ```
-In each you want to be performed by the self hosted runner.
+In each job you want to be performed by the self hosted runner.